 My name is Ms. Kristen, and I am a Saplings teacher.
 I have taught for over 10 years, and between Atlanta, D.C, and Orlando, I have worked with children from infancy through second grade in both public and private schools.
 I have a masters in education and love watching young children discover themselves and each other through play-based experiences.

-I am so excited to begin this amazing journey with Wild Oak!
-I grew up in New Jersey and Georgia and graduated from New York University, where I volunteered in my sister’s classroom.
+I am so excited to be a part of the Wild Oak team!
+I grew up in New Jersey and Georgia and graduated from New York University, where I also volunteered in my sister’s classroom.
 When I worked with AmeriCorps in the Atlanta public schools, I realized I wanted to pursue education, so I went to the University of Pennsylvania to get my masters in teaching.